PCL ROS Integration

 Hope this all makes sense; if there's a better way to integrate the changes from https://github.com/wg-debs/pcl so that the official PCL can be built stand-alone or with ROS without modification then I haven't figured it out.

-#17 Updated by Jack O'Quin almost 2 years ago
+#17 Updated by Jack O'Quin about 2 years ago

 Thanks for the detailed explanation, Rich.